 OPPORTUNITY

-Atria Books, a division of Simon & Schuster, was publishing Tiago Forte’s much-anticipated second book on productivity (the book hit #1 on Amazon’s Business Project Management list months before its release in August 2023, with thousands of preorders).
+Atria Books, a division of Simon & Schuster, contracted me to design and illustrate Tiago Forte’s much-anticipated second book on productivity (the book became a Wall Street Journal bestseller).
 The manuscript needed diagrams and illustrations to portray concepts about information organization and creativity.
-Tiago advocated for Atria Books to contract me for the book design, and they did.
 SOLUTION I designed all of the book interiors and created more than 50 spot illustrations, patterns, and diagrams.
-By request of the publisher, I used only two colors throughout the book. |
+By request of the publisher, I used only two ink colors throughout the book. |